em-squared/cookiecutter-django-bootstrap-angular/README.rst

 Not Exactly What You Want?
 ---------------------------

-This is what I want. *It might not be what you want.* Don't worry, you have options:
+This is what we want. *It might not be what you want.* Don't worry, you have options:

 Fork This
 ~~~~~~~~~~